-(This post has been updated; see 20 for 2020: LinkedIn CEO Profiles to Watch)
+(This post has been updated; see Excellent CEO LinkedIn Profiles)

 Have you seen what other CEOs are doing on LinkedIn?
 Viewing other CEO profiles is a great way to get ideas for your own LinkedIn presence.